Korean Studies, Level 2.

 KARSI: WHERE SERIOUS KOREAN STUDIES BEGINS

-This ain’t yer granddad's Korean Studies.
+This ain’t yer grandpa's Korean Studies.

 KARSI transforms Korean culture consumers into Korean studies specialists.